scloud by Florian Salzmann

 Defender for Business - Automatic onboarding process

-Then we select the simplified administration.
+Next we select the simplified management.

 Defender for Business - MDB simplified